Connections: Birds Without Borders

 When you appreciate nature, you want to do everything possible to help the environment and positively impact conservation.

-There are so many small things people can do to mindfully enhance the survivability of the living things that share the earth with us.
+There are so many small things people can do to mindfully to enhance the survivability of the living things that share the earth with us.
 Every effort makes a positive difference.

 See Vicki's Bio